 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were prescribed antianxiety drugs.
-These medications are commonly prescribed to patients suffering from depression or anxiety.
+This indicates the percent of long-term stay residents that were given antianxiety drugs.
+These drugs are typically given to patients suffering from anxiety or depression.

 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term care residents who are showing depressive symptoms.
-Some argue that this is a measure of resident quality of life.
+This is a measure of the percentage of long-term patients who are demonstrating depressive symptoms.

 Appropriate Vaccine Usage